 Please note that you can only play the exercise once on this page.
 See the free trial section below for full access!

-In this exercise the user must rebuild the tower of rings presented to them in the fewest number of moves as possible.
-There are only two rules, only one ring can move at a time and large rings cannot go on top of small rings.
+In this exercise, the user must rebuild the tower of rings presented to them in the fewest number of moves possible.
+There are only two rules: only one ring can move at a time, and large rings cannot go on top of small rings.

-This exercise requires problem-solving skills that call on the brain’s executive functions.
-You must define a strategy to reach a desired outcome, calculate the right moves to reach the solution in the shortest possible time, and remember the rules of the exercise.
-Training this kind of thinking is helpful as a guide to use in other problem-solving situations.
+This exercise requires problem-solving skills that use the brain’s executive functions.
+You must define a strategy to achieve a desired outcome, calculate the right moves to solve in the shortest possible time, and remember the exercise rules.
+Training this kind of thinking is helpful as a guide for other problem-solving situations.

 The area of the brain at play is the pre-frontal cortex, the anterior portion of the frontal lobe important for the “higher cognitive functions” and the determination of personality.

-Relying heavily on the frontal lobe – the center of executive functioning, the user will have to develop strategies to inhibit impulses and plan solutions to solve complex problems efficiently.
+Relying heavily on the frontal lobe – the center of executive functioning- the user must develop strategies to inhibit impulses and plan solutions to solve complex problems efficiently.

 The Towers of Hanoi challenges the individual’s ability to think before they act and carefully consider the size of an object before they move it.
 Individuals use these skills every time they load a car with groceries or plan how to move boxes to a new location.